JMare/CVproj/README.md

 Example usage on the embedded computer (command line only):

-> ./cvproj --webcam 0 --param-in indoorparams.txt --param-out indoorparams.txt
+> ./cvproj --webcam 0 --param-in indoorparams.txt --debug --docal

+Example usage on a laptop to tune parameters

-> --debug --docal
+> ./cvproj --webcam 1 --param-in indoorparams.txt --debug --param-out
+> indoorparams.txt --gui --trackbar

 Note that since --param-in and --param-out specify the same file, any changes you make to the variables as the program runs will overwrite the variables you